groue/GRMustache/README.md

 	@property NSString *id;
 	@end

-You can declare the `linkSection:withContext` in a category of Person:
+You can declare the `linkSection:withContext:` in a category of Person:

 	@implementation Person(GRMustache)
 	- (NSString*)linkSection:(GRMustacheSection *)section